Gatrrr/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+-forEach changes the entire array, .map creates a new array when invoking each function.

 2. What is the difference between a function and a method?

+-A method is a function that belongs to a class.
+A function is an object.

 3. What is closure?

+-Combination of a function and lexical environment with which that function was declared.
+When a function is declared, a functional scope is created.
+WHen declared, that functions has the ability to reach outward but not inward.

 4. Describe the four rules of the 'this' keyword.

+    1. Global: When in the global scope, the value of “this” will be the window/console Object
+	2. Implicit Bind: Whenever a function is called by a preceding dot, the object before that dot is this
+	3. New Binding: Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function
+	4. Explicit: Whenever JavaScript’s call or apply method is used, this is explicitly defined

 5. Why do we need super() in an extended class?

+-super and extends is the shorter and better version .prototype.
+Both must be used together to work.

 ## Project Set up